 If you want to be a homebody for the next 6 months, that’s totally kosher, but you can satisfy your travel bug and get a taste of what Autumn is like in other parts of the world.
-To help you along, we’ve selected some of the most beautiful places to view Autumn leaves, and the best home’s away from home to return to once you’re done.
+To help you along, we’ve selected some of the most beautiful places to view autumn leaves, and the best homes away from home to return to once you’re done.

 Tokyo – Japan

-Tokyo offers many parks and gardens for you go to and press pause on the city’s frantic pace and the Kiyosumi Garden in Fukugawa, is one of the best if you want to watch the city shed its green and don the colors of fall.
+Tokyo offers many parks and gardens for you to go and press pause on the city’s frantic pace and the Kiyosumi Garden in Fukugawa, is one of the best if you want to watch the city shed its green and don the colors of fall.

 Traditional to a fault, this Edo period Japanese garden looks like it’s been plucked from another era and dropped at the heart of Tokyo.